-General Mills is equally committed to the security of the products we produce and distribute.
-This strong focus on both the safety and security of food products has long addressed not only issues such as spoilage and contamination, but also intentional tampering.
+General Mills is fully committed to the security of the products we produce and distribute.
+Our strong focus on both the safety and security of food products has long addressed not only issues such as spoilage and contamination, but also intentional tampering.
 We work hard to determine ways to prevent problems before they occur - including deliberate attempts to compromise product safety.

-We have had internal requirements for tamper-evident packaging design for many years to help consumers identify potential issues.
+We have set and maintained internal requirements for tamper-evident packaging design for many years to help consumers identify potential issues.

-We view food security as an umbrella under which facility security, personnel practices and food safety control programs reside.
+We view food security as an umbrella under which facility security, personnel practices and food safety control programs reside in unison.
 General Mills has a senior-level, cross-functional Food Security Council to provide decision making, guidance and direction to the company.
-We have implemented a policy supporting security standards and individual manufacturing plans for our North American operations, with actions under way to expand to our locations around the world.
+We have implemented a policy supporting security standards and individual manufacturing plans for our North American operations, with actions under way to expand this policy to our locations around the world.
 Food security has been added as a component of our verification programs.